mumoshu/node-detacher/README.md

 1. Kubernetes' inability to "wait" for the traffic from external load balancers to "immediately" stop flowing before the node is finally scheduled for termination.
 2. Kubernete's inability to stop pods in a specific order on termination
+3. Kubernete's inability to gracefully stop DaemonSet pods on node termination

 For 1, `node-detacher` gives your external load balancer more time to gracefully stop traffic and hence more availability, as the node gets detached before the pod termination grace period begins.